aaronsaray/aaronsaray.com/content/blog/setting-config-variables-constants-vs-abstract-class-access.markdown

     $file = $path .
 DIRECTORY_SEPARATOR .
 'FWCONFIGDETAILS.php';

     /**
-     * if we can read the file, lets bring it in.
+     * if we can read the file, let's bring it in.
 If its not readable,
      * doesn't exist, or any other thing, we don't care about it.
      * It is possible to have an instance of the Framework without this
      * config.